 Evolution and function of colouration in amphibians and reptiles

 Is colouration linked to species’ morphology, diet, or ecological habits?
-How does it relate to their geographic distributions? -
+How does it relate to their geographic distributions?
+How does this inform us of these group's role in the ecosystem? -

 Macroecology and global biodiversity patterns